piotrplenik/clean-code-php/README.md

 }
 ```

-Load configuration and create instance of `Configuration` class
+Load configuration and create an instance of `Configuration`` class

 ```php
 $configuration = new Configuration([